lvgl-micropython/lvgl_micropython/README.md

 * `--flash-size={4, 8, 16, 32, 64 or 128}`: Sets the flash size that you have available on your ESP32
 * `--ota`: Add this flag if you wanbt to do OTA updates.
 This creates 2 application partitions that are the same size.
 * `--dual-core-threads`: (Experimental) MicroPython is written so that the user is only able to run code on a single core of the ESP32.
                          That is very limiting.
 This option allows code to run on both CPU cores.
-Be warned mthis option also disables the GIL
-                         So care must be given to accessing global variables.
+Be warned this option also disables the GIL so care must be given to accessing global variables.
 You need to put nlocks in place to keep the memory from getting corrupted.
 You do not get to decide what core to use.
 That is automatically done based on the load that is on the cores.
 * `--task-stack-size={stack size in bytes}`: Sets the default stack size for threads
 * `CONFIG_*={value}`: You can alter the config settings of the esp-idf by using these settings.
 Refer to the ESP-IDF documentation